Lindelwe24/Lindelwe24/README.md

 ### Hi there 👋
- 🔭 I’m currently working on improving my skillset as a Developer.
+ 🔭 I’m currently working on improving my skillset as a Front-End Developer.
-- 🌱 I’m currently learning Javascript , Python and C#.
+- 🌱 I’m currently learning Javascript and Python .

 <!--